BlogTechnical

 What schema markup still does

-Schema markup benefits Google AI Overviews indirectly, because Google AI Overviews builds on Google Search infrastructure that does read structured data.
-For AIO specifically, Article and Person schema remain relevant.
-For ChatGPT, Anthropic, and Perplexity, the evidence suggests schema is not a direct input to their retrieval systems.
+Google AI Overviews builds on Google Search infrastructure that does read structured data, so Article and Person schema remain relevant there.
+For ChatGPT, Anthropic, and Perplexity, the evidence suggests schema is not a direct input to their retrieval systems at all.

-The more productive reframe: visible content signals are the universal AI crawlability layer.
-Schema markup is a Google-specific amplifier.
-Both have value; they operate in different channels.
+The more productive reframe: visible content signals are the universal AI crawlability layer, while schema markup is a Google-specific amplifier.
+Both have value; they just operate in different channels.

 Frequently asked questions